aescarias/pdfnaut/docs/source/guides/working-with-pages.rst

 Working with Pages
 ==================

 Pages are the contents that make up a PDF document.
-In PDFs, pages are stored in a tree structure known as a page tree.
+In PDFs, pages are stored in a tree structure known as the page tree.
 For simpler documents, it is usually a flat tree, but for larger documents, it may be comprised of multiple branches or leaf nodes for optimization purposes.

 The *page object* (represented as :class:`.Page`) contains information about the page's contents, resources, and appearance.